Maegellea/Number-Game/README.md

 ### For-Example

-Lets say computer choosed 1932 and you type 1967.
+Lets say computer choose 1932 and you type 1967.
 Then the output is [2]<br />
 If computer choosed 2190 and you type 2493, output is: [1,-1]

 Examples: